For paper and cookbook cooks

 The recipes worth saving are the ones written in pencil on the back of a church bulletin, the cookbook your mother annotated in 1998, and the magazine clipping you've laminated twice.
 Photograph it; ReelsMeals attempts to turn it into a card you can pull up at the stove without unfolding paper.

-3 free recipe credits · no credit card · cancel anytime
+3 free recipe credits.
+No credit card needed.

 Scanned from a handwritten card